yob/prawn-js/README.markdown

 For further examples and documentation, check out the examples/ directory of this project and the code docs for the Prawn::JS module.

+For general information on the syntax of JavaScript, I highly recommend "JavaScript: The Good Parts" by Douglas Crockford, ISBN: 9780596517748.

+For specific information on Adobe's extensions to JavaScript, in particular the objects they provide for interacting with your document and the application (somewhat similar to the DOM provided to Javascript in web browsers) read the documents available on Adobe's JavaScript site (see links below).
+Look for "JavaScript for Acrobat API Reference" and "Developing Acrobat Applications Using JavaScript".

+## Disclaimer

+I haven't yet found a situation where I've wanted to embed JS in my documents.
+Most viewers ignore it and few users demand it.

+This extension was more or less thrown together as a proof of concept.
+I'm happy to review any patches that are submitted, but I not planning to actively develop it.
+I'm releasing it because the code was getting lonely sitting on my laptop. if there's one thing I hate it's lonely code.

 ## Licensing